steady-step/GMU-2026-Spring-Semester/engh101/week08_log.md

     This meeting was set for discussing my progress of project and synthesis matrix with professor.

-    So, I will not upload additional post in this week and just apply professor's feedback for making my project better.
+    So, I will just upload only week8 diary and apply professor's feedback for making my project better.

 ## Individual meeting